check-spelling-sandbox/materialize/doc/developer/sqllogictest.md

   See [GDB to LLDB command map](https://lldb.llvm.org/use/map.html) for more details. *Note*:

-  Do not use `rust-gdb` to debug sqllogictest on MacOS because `gdb` will print a bunch of error messages and then freeze.
+  Do not use `rust-gdb` to debug sqllogictest on macOS because `gdb` will print a bunch of error messages and then freeze.

 ## Materialize-specific behavior in sqllogictest